Our Mission: To identify, preserve, interpret, and promote the heritage of North Dakota and its people.

 Deputy State Historic Preservation Officer: Fern Swenson email@example.com

 State Archivist: Ann B. Jenks firstname.lastname@example.org

-Director, Communications, Marketing and Education: Kimberly H. Jondahl email@example.com
+Director, Communications and Education: Kimberly H. Jondahl email@example.com

 Full Staff Listing